BrendanParmer/NodeToPython/README.md

     as they won't exist in every blend file.
 I'm expecting to support some of these in the future.

     There are a few nodes that don't set their default values like other ones, though these should also soon be supported.
-* NodeToPython does not currently support Frame nodes, as they tend to mess up links when added.

 ## Bug Reports and Suggestions